Lake Tai: Geography

 Taihu Lake features 48 islands and 72 surrounding peaks, forming a distinctive landscape of "mountains beyond mountains, lakes within lakes."

 The area includes famous scenic locales such as Yuantouzhu, Sanshan (Three Hills), Dongshan, Xishan, and Majishan.

 Bordering cities—Wuxi, the Classical Gardens of Suzhou, ancient sites of Wu culture, and the grottoes of Yixing—collectively form the internationally recognized Taihu Scenic Area.

-Covering approximately 2,338 km² in the Yangtze Delta, Taihu Lake lies between Jiangsu and Zhejiang.
+Covering approximately 2,338 km^{2} in the Yangtze Delta, Taihu Lake lies between Jiangsu and Zhejiang.
 Its waters flow into the Yangtze River, and it is connected to the Beijing–Hangzhou Grand Canal.

 At a normal Wusong elevation of 3.00 m, the lake averages 1.9 m and reaches a maximum of about 2.6 m in depth, holding roughly 4.66 × 10^{9} m^{3} of water.
 With an approximate inflow of 7.66 × 10^{9} m^{3} annually, its waters renew several times a year.